 How does Beta Fuel fit into my overall fuelling plan?

 During long endurance events greater than 2.5 hours, it is recommended to fuel with 60-90 grams of carbohydrate per hour, from the first hour.
 When fuelling a flat, less technical ride, drink 250 ml of Beta Fuel per hour and use additional products from the GO Energy Range to fuel with 60-90 grams of carbohydrate per hour.
 When the route profile is challenging, i.e long climbs or technical descents, drink 125 ml of Beta Fuel every 15 minutes to fuel an hour.

 What is the nutritional information per serve?

 Beta Fuel is 80 grams carbohydrate, 20 mmol/L sodium and 500 ml of fluid per serving.

 Are these ‘natural’?

-Yes, Beta Fuel uses natural flavors and is free from colors and preservatives.
+Yes, Beta Fuel uses natural flavours and is free from colours and preservatives.

 Is Beta Fuel Banned Substance Tested?

-Yes, Beta Fuel is tested under the Informed Sport program.
+Yes, Beta Fuel is tested under the Informed Sport programme.